collapsed-stacks/startups/questions/9191/the-dangers-of-pitching-too-early.md

 - posted by: [Mowzer](https://stackexchange.com/users/1803081/mowzer) on 2016-05-15
 - score: 4

-<p>I don't think there are any drawbacks to pitching your business too early.</p>
+I don't think there are any drawbacks to pitching your business too early.

-<p>As you noted, the more often you pitch, the better you will become at it.
-And that can only help.</p>
+As you noted, the more often you pitch, the better you will become at it.
+And that can only help.

-<p>Here is another tip I learned from experience that I will pass along to you and anyone else reading this.</p>
+Here is another tip I learned from experience that I will pass along to you and anyone else reading this.

-<p><strong>Memorize</strong> your <strong><em>elevator pitch</em></strong>.</p>
+**Memorize** your ***elevator pitch***.

-<p>By elevator pitch, I mean a one to three sentence description of your business that anyone without any familiarity with your company can easily understand.
+By elevator pitch, I mean a one to three sentence description of your business that anyone without any familiarity with your company can easily understand.
 This task is significantly more difficult than it sounds.
-Yet extremely powerful.</p>
+Yet extremely powerful.

-<p>It requires you to distill the essence of your business into a few key, yet commonly understood words.
-Then, you need to practice speaking it <strong><em>out loud</em></strong>, repeatedly until your muscle memory kicks in and you no longer have to work to remember the words.
-And anytime someone asks you, <em>So what do you do?</em> You go into autopilot mode and kick in your muscle memory.</p>
+It requires you to distill the essence of your business into a few key, yet commonly understood words.
+Then, you need to practice speaking it ***out loud***, repeatedly until your muscle memory kicks in and you no longer have to work to remember the words.
+And anytime someone asks you, *So what do you do?* You go into autopilot mode and kick in your muscle memory.

-<p>If you, and you should, ever make sales calls pitching your business you need to do your elevator pitch immediately after introducing yourself and your company.
-Just before you state your purpose for making the phone call.</p>
+If you, and you should, ever make sales calls pitching your business you need to do your elevator pitch immediately after introducing yourself and your company.
+Just before you state your purpose for making the phone call.

-<p>This is a crucial skill set and asset you need to have at your fingertips.</p>
+This is a crucial skill set and asset you need to have at your fingertips.

 ## Answer 9245